 That’s what the Petroleum Technology Program at NCTC is about.
 It was developed in direct partnership with the oil and gas industry; therefore, it provides training that meets the industry’s expectations.
 In addition to developing technical knowledge of gas operations, students develop their communication and team-building skills through this program.

 The NCTC Petroleum Technology Program offers industry-prescribed courses leading to either a two-year Associate Degree or a one-year Certificate of Completion.
 The coursework is a combination of core academic courses and highly specialized technical classes.
 The academic support courses for this program can be completed at any of our campuses—Gainesville, Corinth, Flower Mound, Bowie, or Graham.
 However, the technical courses are taught at our Bowie and Graham campuses.

-Industry partners provided financial support to expand facilities at the Bowie and Graham campuses, adding a vocational training area as well as a large, multi-purpose classroom designed expressly for the Oil & Gas technical courses.
+Industry partners provided financial support to expand facilities at the Bowie and Graham campuses, adding a vocational training area as well as a large, multi-purpose classroom designed expressly for the Petroleum Technology technical courses.
 This allows space for the many components of the program, including safety training as designed and mandated by OSHA and PEC.
-Other courses address work teams, communication and leadership, and industry specific hands on labs for the oil and gas industries.
+Other courses address work teams, communication and leadership, and industry specific hands on labs for the petroleum industries.

 These courses prepare students for entry-level careers as part of a production team charged with safe and efficient extraction and flow of product.
 Those currently in the field who combine education with experience will be able to seek progression into managerial jobs with higher wages.

 At its foundation, the program introduces students to the industry and to the purposes and procedures in varied petroleum technologies: exploration, drilling, production, transportation, marketing, and refining.
 The curriculum content includes both introductory and advanced oil and gas specialty topics as recommended by industry partners.